Student finance in Norway

 If you become ill while studying and cannot take part in the tuition, your loan may be converted to a grant.
 An ordinary grant is then converted to a sickness grant.

-How you repay the loan?
+How do you repay the loan?

 About seven months after you have completed your studies, you start to repay your loan.
 You will receive a repayment plan and an overview of interest on the loan.
 Everyone has variable interest on their loan to start with, and the variable interest rate is the same for everyone.
 If you wish, you can apply for a fixed interest rate.